Title

 The Anti-Jaywalking Ordinance aims to regulate pedestrian behavior in Metropolitan Manila by prohibiting jaywalking and imposing penalties, including fines and community service, to alleviate traffic congestion.

-The Ordinance applies to all cities and municipalities of Metropolitan Manila.
+Jaywalking as defined is declared unlawful and applies to all cities and municipalities of Metro Manila.

-A person who violates the Ordinance shall be penalized with a fine of P100.00 and/or community service of one day or less, at the discretion of the court.
+A fine of P100.00 and/or community service of one day or less, at the discretion of the court.

-The Ordinance took effect fifteen (15) days after its publication in two newspapers of general circulation in Metro Manila.
+It takes effect fifteen (15) days after publication in two (2) newspapers of general circulation in Metro Manila.

 Analyze Cases Smarter, Faster